researchart/fse20/submissions/available/entropic/README.md

 # Entropic
 <a href="https://mboehme.github.io/paper/FSE20.Entropy.pdf"><img src="Entropic.png" align="right" width="300"></a>

-@TODO:
-- copy this folder into the others

 Entropic is an information-theoretic power schedule implemented into LibFuzzer.
 It boosts performance by changing how weights are assigned to the seeds in the corpus.
 Seeds revealing more ‘‘information’’ about globally rare